 - There are only a few reviews about the app.
 Also, you can read reviews of previous victims about the app.

-- The images, description, and other details are incomplete, has poor quality, and looks unprofessional.
+- The images, description, and other details are incomplete, have poor quality, and look unprofessional.
 Scammers work fast to create these apps, that’s why they are constructed poorly.

 How to avoid downloading fake apps: